RPGroup-PBoC/Reg-Seq-2/code/processing/20220514_mapping/README.md

 ```

 where `<group number>` is replaced by the group number of genes that is supposed to be processed.
 The script creates files containing each barcode and promoter pair, as well as their counts.
-The results will be stored in a `.fastq` file, which will be used to map the sequences to promoters.
+The results will be stored in a list (and `.fasta` file), which will be used to map the sequences to promoters.
+**Insert here part about barcode qc**
 To identify which promoter a sequence belongs to, run (make sure to have `bbmap` somewhere in this repo)

 ```